severalnines/docs/components.rst

 ``sudo="echo '<sudo password>' | sudo -S 2>/dev/null"``

 * The command used to obtain superuser permissions.
 If sudo user requires password, specify the sudo command with sudo password here.
 The sudo command must be trimmed by redirecting stderr to somewhere else.
-Therefore, it is compulsary to have ``-S 2>/dev/null`` appended in the sudo command.
+Therefore, it is compulsory to have ``-S 2>/dev/null`` appended in the sudo command.
 * Example: ``sudo="echo 'My5ud0' | sudo -S 2>/dev/null"``

 ``sudo_opts=<command>``